rust-lang/book/second-edition/nostarch/chapter15.md

 BorrowMutError`.
 This is how `RefCell<T>` handles violations of the borrowing rules at runtime.

-Catching borrowing errors at runtime rather than compile time means that we would find a mistake in our code later in the development process and possibly not even until our code was deployed to production.
-Also, our code will incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
-However, using `RefCell<T>` makes it possible for us to write a mock object that can modify itself to keep track of the messages it has seen while we’re using it in a context where only immutable values are allowed.
-We can use `RefCell<T>` despite its trade-offs to get more functionality than regular references give us.
+Catching borrowing errors at runtime rather than compile time means that you would find a mistake in your code later in the development process and possibly not until your code was deployed to production.
+Also, your code would incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
+However, using `RefCell<T>` makes it possible to write a mock object that can modify itself to keep track of the messages it has seen while you’re using it in a context where only immutable values are allowed.
+You can use `RefCell<T>` despite its trade-offs to get more functionality than regular references provide.

 ### Having Multiple Owners of Mutable Data by Combining `Rc<T>` and `RefCell<T>`

 A common way to use `RefCell<T>` is in combination with `Rc<T>`.
-Recall that `Rc<T>` lets us have multiple owners of some data, but it only gives us immutable access to that data.
-If we have an `Rc<T>` that holds a `RefCell<T>`, we can get a value that can have multiple owners *and* that we can mutate!
+Recall that `Rc<T>` lets you have multiple owners of some data, but it only gives immutable access to that data.
+If you have an `Rc<T>` that holds a `RefCell<T>`, you can get a value that can have multiple owners *and* that you can mutate!

-For example, recall the cons list example in Listing 15-18 where we used `Rc<T>` to let us have multiple lists share ownership of another list.
-Because `Rc<T>` only holds immutable values, we can’t change any of the values in the list once we’ve created them.
+For example, recall the cons list example in Listing 15-18 where we used `Rc<T>` to allow multiple lists to share ownership of another list.
+Because `Rc<T>` holds only immutable values, we can’t change any of the values in the list once we’ve created them.
 Let’s add in `RefCell<T>` to gain the ability to change the values in the lists.
 Listing 15-24 shows that by using a `RefCell<T>` in the `Cons` definition, we can modify the value stored in all